NsTremblay/testingSuper/Database/db_dumps/README.txt

 	Schema for the login and sessions tables.
 Additions on top of base #1.

 4. create_permission_tables.sql
-	Schema for the permission, upload, private_feature, private_featureprop tables.
+	Schema for the permission, upload, private_feature, private_featureprop, private_feature_relationship and private_feature_dbxref
+	tables.
 Additions on top of #3.

+5. ../genodo_add_ontology.pl
+	Add additional ontology terms used by Genodo to cvterm table (e.g. serotype, strain, isolation_host, etc.)

+6. create_tracking_table.sql
+	Schema for the tracker table (used to record progression of a uploaded genome being analyzed).
+Additions on top of #4.

+7. create_deleted_upload_table.sql
+	Schema for the deleted_upload table (used to record uploaded genomes that have been deleted by the user).
+Additions on top of #6.